devanshkv/fetch/README.md

 # FETCH

 fetch is Fast Extragalactic Transient Candidate Hunter.
-It has been detailed in the paper [Towards deeper neural networks for Fast Radio Burst detection](https://arxiv.org/abs/1902.06343)
+It has been detailed in the paper [Towards deeper neural networks for Fast Radio Burst detection](https://arxiv.org/abs/1902.06343).

+This is the `tensorflow>=2` version of the fetch, if you are looking for the older tensorflow version click [here](https://github.com/devanshkv/fetch/archive/0.1.8.tar.gz).

 Install
 ---

-We suggest using [anaconda](https://www.continuum.io/downloads) for using FETCH.

-First we need to install cudatoolkit matching the installed cuda version.

-For cuda 8.0 `conda install -c anaconda cudatoolkit==8.0 tensorflow-gpu==1.4.1`

-For cuda 9.0 `conda install -c anaconda cudatoolkit==9.0 tensorflow-gpu==1.12.0`

-For cuda 9.2 `conda install -c anaconda cudatoolkit==9.2 tensorflow-gpu==1.12.0`

-For cuda 10. `conda install -c anaconda cudatoolkit==10.0.130 tensorflow-gpu==1.13.1`

-__Note__: `tensorflow` installation from `conda-forge` channel does not work with GPUs.

-You would also require `pysigproc` to create the candidate files which can be found [here](https://github.com/devanshkv/pysigproc).

-Now we can install `fetch` like this:

-    conda install -c anaconda keras scikit-learn pandas scipy numpy matplotlib scikit-image tqdm numba pyyaml=3.13 git clone https://github.com/devanshkv/fetch.git
+    git clone https://github.com/devanshkv/fetch.git
     cd fetch
+    pip install -r requirements.txt
     python setup.py install

-The installation will put `predict.py`,`candmaker.py` and `train.py` in your `PYTHONPATH`.
+The installation will put `predict.py` and `train.py` in your `PYTHONPATH`.

 Usage
 ---
-First create a candidate file (`cands.csv`) of the following format:

-    /path/to/filterbank/myfilterbank.fil,S/N,start_time,dm,boxcar_width,label,path_to_kill_mask

-here `boxcar_width` is in units of `int(log2(number of samples))`. `path_to_kill_mask` is a numpy readable file with channel numbers to kill.
-If not required, this field can be left empty.

-Next, to generate the candidate files containing DM-time and Frequency-time arrays for classification use `candmaker.py`.
-Saving candidate h5s with their parameters in `cands.csv` to a directory `/data/canddidates/` and rebinning the time and frequency axis to 256 bins using decimation can be done by:

-    candmaker.py --frequency_size 256 --time_size 256 --cand_param_file cands.csv --plot --fout /data/candidates/
+To use fetch, you would first have to create candidates.
+Use [`your`](https://thepetabyteproject.github.io/your/) for this purpose, [this notebook](https://thepetabyteproject.github.io/your/ipynb/Candidate/) explains the whole process.
+Your also comes with a command line script [`your_candmaker.py`](https://thepetabyteproject.github.io/your/bin/your_candmaker/) which allows you to use CPU or single/multiple GPUs.

-To predict a these candidate h5 files living in the directory `/data/candidates/` use `predict.py` for model `a` as follows:
+To predict a candidate h5 files living in the directory `/data/candidates/` use `predict.py` for model `a` as follows:

     predict.py --data_dir /data/candidates/ --model a